 |Fir Island is located approximately 5km northeast of the community of Black Lake, on the northeast edge of the Athabasca Basin.
 It is connected by an all-weather road to the provincial highway system, which also provides year-round road access to the Rabbit Lake and McClean Lake mills.
 The property can be accessed by truck in the winter and by boat in the summer.|

-- Forum completed a 10 hole reconnaissance drill program totaling 2,435m in early 2015.
+- Forum completed a 10 hole reconnaissance drill program totaling 2,435m in early 2015, the first drill holes completed on this project.
 Drill hole FI-03 intersected 35m of 0.3% nickel from 180m to 215m in the basement lithologies.
 Drill hole FI-04 intersected up to 386ppm U in clay-rich basement lithologies immediately beneath the unconformity at 140m, and then 17m of enriched boron (up to 2810ppm) from 148m to 165m depth.

-- Five holes were competed on two fences 50m apart ( See Target H on Figure 2) and intersected a very interesting area of tectonization, quartz dissolution, and a 50m offset in the unconformity along a NE trending thrust fault (Cathy Fault -See Figure 3).
+- Five holes were competed on two fences 50m apart ( See Target H on Figure 3) and intersected a very interesting area of tectonization, quartz dissolution, and a 50m offset in the unconformity along a NE trending thrust fault (Cathy Fault -See Figure 3).
 Dravite and sudoite clays were found in both the sandstone and basement lithologies, along with locally elevated geochemistry (U, Pb, B).
 Hole FI-8, drilled near the East Channel Structure, returned values of 137 and 161ppm U respectively, below a section of 16m of 2750ppm B, all within pegmatites starting at depth of 202m to the unconformity.
-The strike and dip of the Cathy Fault is now known, which can be used for follow-up drill holes.